Kristina01111000/WordPressTheme/README.md

 	- check on accessibilty
 		- add img descriptions
 	- remove "Tag: " from tag page? if possible
-	- put in first module
-	 	- 5 question quiz for it
 	- change header pages titles to dark green
 	- change header right pages to link to courses
 	- add section to front page about the course